 Also...over plan.

-And know that IT IS OK if you don't get to everything you had hoped to for each of those days!
-Let me say that one more time: It IS OK if you don't get to everything you had hoped to.
+IT IS OK if you don't get to everything you had hoped to for each of those days!
+Let me say that one more time:

 We're going to cover more of this in #2.